Help! I'm a Teenage Outlaw: Characters

-Major Characters
+Major characters

-Tom - Sorting through the belongings of his dead mother, 12-year-old Tom York discovers that she was the notorious highwaywoman Swiftnick.
+Tom York is a 12-year-old boy who discovers that his late mother was the notorious highwaywoman Swiftnick.
 Though something of a coward, Tom dons a mask and, having decided he looks dashing enough, takes up the mantle to continue the family tradition.
-He is obnoxious and has a soft spot for Lady Devereux.Tom would do anything to get money and would sometimes end up with a rubbish plan like when he and Moses dressed up as women to get in the castle in the episode "Kidnapped".
+He is obnoxious and has a soft spot for Lady Devereux.
+Tom would do anything to get money and would sometimes end up with a rubbish plan like when he and Moses dressed up as women to get in the castle in the episode "Kidnapped".
 Tom thinks extremely highly of himself and presents himself as someone who is nearly unbeatable, when he perfectly well knows he is not.

-Moses - Tom is joined in his risky venture by his best friend Moses, a precocious ten-year-old who fancies himself as an inventor but whose creations rarely work.
+Moses is Tom's best friend and a precocious ten-year-old who fancies himself as an inventor but whose creations rarely work.
 He was once Sir John's inventor.
 At times he is feeble and is useless but can be fiercely loyal to Tom as was displayed in the episode "Pants".

-Deedee - Deedee is a tomboy-ish girl who is more courageous, resourceful and capable than the two lads put together.
-Although, like the others, Deedee masquerades as a peasant, she is actually Lady Devereux, the lady of the local castle.
+Deedee is a tomboyish girl who is more courageous, resourceful and capable than the two lads put together.
+Although Deedee masquerades as a peasant, she is actually Lady Devereux, the lady of the local castle.
 The other two are unaware of this; she hides herself by making up excuses when she gets news from the castle.
 She has a secret tunnel that can lead out of the village from her wardrobe.

-In the episode "Locked In", the three got locked in the crypt and she decided to write about when they all first met, it turned out that she was being robbed but tricked them into giving her their clothes.
+In the episode "Locked In", the three got locked in the crypt and she decided to write about when they all first met.
+It turned out that she was being robbed but tricked them into giving her their clothes.
 She decided to be an outlaw when she thought her father who went to war was kidnapped.
 In one of the episodes, Lady Devereux falls for a rich lord called Felix.
-Although criticising Tom's leadership skills at times she prefers to have him lead rather than anyone else as otherwise the gang falls apart as seen in "Pants" and the episode where Bardolph becomes leader of the gang.
+Although criticising Tom's leadership skills at times she prefers to have him lead rather than anyone else as otherwise the gang falls apart as seen in "Pants" where Bardolph becomes leader of the gang.